egorkacc/Programming-languages-and-methods-I/lab2/README.md

-# Report of the 2-nd laboratory work.
+# The 2-nd laboratory work.